-Figure 50 shows the location of the hot-swap drive bays that are accessible from the front of the storage server.
+Figure 40 on page 50 shows the location of the hot-swap drive bays that are accessible from the front of the storage server.
 To maintain proper cooling within the storage server, always keep a filler panel in each drive bay that does not contain a drive CRU.

-Figure 50.
+Figure 40.
 Location of hot-swap drives